 If the unit is used for air conditioning application, the described checks must be executed at least once a year.
-In case the unit is used for other applications, the checks must be executed every 4 months.
+In case the unit is used for other applications, the checks should be executed every 4 months.

-Before carrying out any maintenance or repair activity, always switch off the circuit breaker on the supply panel, remove the fuses or open the protection devices of the
+Before carrying out any maintenance or repair activity, always switch off the circuit breaker on the supply panel, remove the fuses or open the protection devices of the unit.

-Never clean the unit with water under pressure.
+Do never clean the unit with water under pressure.